cantobi/World-Layoff-/README.md

 Tech Stack & SQL Architecture

-Common Table Expressions (CTEs): Used to isolate duplicates and isolate partitioned records without affecting performance.
+1. Common Table Expressions (CTEs): Used to isolate duplicates and isolate partitioned records without affecting performance.

-Window Functions: Implemented ROW_NUMBER() for deduplication and DENSE_RANK() to dynamically extract top-ranked records across calendar years.
+2. Window Functions: Implemented ROW_NUMBER() for deduplication and DENSE_RANK() to dynamically extract top-ranked records across calendar years.

-String Manipulation: Applied TRIM() and SUBSTRING() to uniform text formatting and standardize timeline horizons.
+3. String Manipulation: Applied TRIM() and SUBSTRING() to uniform text formatting and standardize timeline horizons.

-Data Type Conversions: Handled type casting using STR_TO_DATE() and ALTER TABLE commands to transition raw strings into structured time series data.
+4. Data Type Conversions: Handled type casting using STR_TO_DATE() and ALTER TABLE commands to transition raw strings into structured time series data.

-Self-Joins: Configured table self-joins to cross-reference and backfill missing categorical information based on existing company profiles.
+5. Self-Joins: Configured table self-joins to cross-reference and backfill missing categorical information based on existing company profiles.

 Project Goals

-Remove Duplicates: Establish a secure staging table and eliminate exact duplicate records to secure the accuracy of downstream aggregate metrics.
+1. Remove Duplicates: Establish a secure staging table and eliminate exact duplicate records to secure the accuracy of downstream aggregate metrics.

-Evaluate Null and Blank Values: Clear out records lacking primary metrics entirely and backfill missing data points contextually using identical client indices.
+2. Evaluate Null and Blank Values: Clear out records lacking primary metrics entirely and backfill missing data points contextually using identical client indices.

-Standardise the Data: Unify disparate categorical data fields and correct spacing or symbol variations across global regions.
+3. Standardise the Data: Unify disparate categorical data fields and correct spacing or symbol variations across global regions.

-Data Compression: Remove transient check columns used during processing to return a clean database schema.
+4. Data Compression: Remove transient check columns used during processing to return a clean database schema.

 Business Insights Discovered

-What is the cumulative (running) total of layoffs over time?
+1. What is the cumulative (running) total of layoffs over time?

 Between March 11, 2020 and March 6, 2023, the tech sector saw a total of 383,659 employees laid off globally.
 The most intense acceleration occurred in January 2023, marking a record peak of 84,714 layoffs in a single month.

-Which companies laid off 100% of their staff, despite raising over $100M in funding?
+2. Which companies laid off 100% of their staff, despite raising over $100M in funding?

 High capital investment was no shield against market shifts.
 Companies like Britishvolt ($2.4B), Quibi ($1.8B), Deliveroo Australia ($1.7B), Katerra ($1.6B), and BlockFi ($1B) collapsed completely, releasing 100% of their personnel despite massive funding reserves.

-Which were the top 5 companies with the most layoffs in each specific year?Major players dominated the yearly layoff metric charts:
+3. Which were the top 5 companies with the most layoffs in each specific year?

+Major players dominated the yearly layoff metric charts:

 2020: Uber (7,525), Booking.com (4,375), Groupon (2,800), Swiggy (2,250), Airbnb (1,900).